 STEP ONE: Attend a Study Away Information Sessions, where staff will discuss important topics including approved program opportunities, the online application process and timeline, financial aid, and general policies and procedures.

-STEP TWO: Complete the University of Redlands study abroad application through the online portal in advance of the December 2nd deadline (no exceptions).
+STEP TWO: Complete the University of Redlands study away application through the online portal in advance of the December 9th deadline (no exceptions).
 Access the online portal here.
 They should research options in advance and solicit guidance from their Academic Advisors and the Study Away Office to find a program that best fits their academic interests.

 There is a $40 application fee that will be added directly to student accounts.